edX Quantum-safe Digital Infrastructures: Technical Challenges and Solutions

 • Why these algorithms are believed to be quantum-resistant and what their security assumptions rest on

-• Hybrid security architectures: combining classical and post-quantum algorithms during the transition period to maintain security against both classical and quantum attackers simultaneously
+• Hybrid security: combining classical and post-quantum algorithms during the transition period, with the advantages and disadvantages of the approach

 Course structure